Brandon Tholmer: Arrest and exposure

 Tholmer came under suspicion at the end of October 1983, for the murders of 82-year-old Lucille Pyle and 72-year-old Mary Pauquette, and as a result, police began surveiling him on November 2.
 He was arrested five days later, after he was caught trying to break into the house of 85-year-old Irene Rogers, who was paralyzed.
 After the arrest Tholmer's apartment was searched, from which more than 200 pieces of jewelry, watches, photographs and other small items were found, which were later identified by the relatives of 34 elderly women who had died between the period of January 1981 and October 1983.
-Most of the victims lived alone in the Hollywood area, about 500 yards from where Brandon Tholmer resided.
+Most of the victims lived alone within 1 mile of Brandon Tholmer's Hollywood apartment.

 On the basis of this evidence, in January 1984, Brandon was charged with the murder of Mary Pauquette (killed on September 12, 1983); 80-year-old Rose Lederman (killed in August 1981); 69-year-old Wollomooloo Woodcock (strangled in August 1982); 76-year-old Lorraine Wells and 70-year-old Dorothy Fain in May and August 1983, respectively.
 He was also charged with sodomy, arson, the rape of a 38-year-old woman in August 1981 and the attempted attack on Rogers.
 Despite the fact that the investigators found evidence of Tholmer's involvement in at least seven other murders, he was not charged with any of them.